Bly in Klamath County, Oregon — The American West (Northwest)

 Marker series.
 This marker is included in the Oregon Beaver Boards marker series.

 Location.
 42° 24.417′ N, 121° 2.928′ W. Marker is in Bly, Oregon, in Klamath County.
 Marker is on Klamath Falls-Lakeview Hwy (Oregon Route 140).
-Touch for map.
 Directions to Mitchell Monument: The Mitchell Monument (which marks the site where the bomb exploded) is located east of Bly.
-From Bly travel Highway 140 east to Campbell Road.
-Take a left on Campbell Road to Forest Service Road 34.
-The Mitchell Monument is located approximately ten miles east on Road 34.
+From Bly travel Highway 140 east to Campbell Touch for map.
 Marker is in this post office area: Klamath Falls OR 97601, United States of America.
+Touch for directions.

 Other nearby markers.
+At least 2 other markers are within 10 miles of this marker, measured as the crow flies.
 Mitchell Monument (approx. 9.8 miles away); Mitchell Monument Shrapnel Tree (approx. 9.8 miles away).

 More about this marker.
 Marker is located in a small rest stop/wayside just before entering Bly.